-The most common forms of neurodegenerative disease include Alzheimer’s, Parkinson’s, ALS and Creutzfeldt-Jakob disease–the most aggressive and infectious of them all.
+The most common forms of neurodegenerative disease include Alzheimer’s disease, Parkinson’s disease, ALS and Creutzfeldt-Jakob disease–the most aggressive and infectious of them all.
 According to Nobel Prize Laureate Stanley Prusiner, they are all part of the same disease spectrum—prion disease.

 TSEs are caused by a deadly protein known as a prion (PREE-on).
 Prion disease is unstoppable and the pathogen spreads through the bodily fluids and cell tissue of its victims.
 Prions are in the blood, saliva, urine, feces, mucus, and bodily tissue of its victims.

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins.”

 Wastewater treatment plants are spreading this infectious waste because they are incapable of stopping prions.
 All by-products and discharges from wastewater treatment plants are infectious waste, which are contributing to the global epidemic of neurodegenerative disease among humans, wildlife and livestock.
 Sewage sludge (biosolids) and wastewater reclamation are causing widespread contamination.

 Deer, elk, moose and reindeer are now contracting prion disease from humans.
 To help cloak the epidemic, it’s called chronic wasting disease.
 When cattle are exposed to prions, it’s being called mad cow disease or bovine spongiform encephalopathy (BSE, which is just a clever way of saying transmissible spongiform encephalopathy).
 There is no species barrier to prion disease among mammals.
 A deadly prion is a deadly prion.